TB Control Programme

 What is TB?

-TB is a bacterial disease, and is a serious problem in South Africa, especially in the Western Cape.
+Tuberculosis (TB) is a bacterial disease and is a serious problem in South Africa, especially in the Western Cape.
 TB is highly infectious but curable.
-One out of ten people develop the disease.
+One out of ten people develops the disease.
 If not treated, the infectious person can affect 20 other people or more in a year.

 Symptoms of TB?

-If the result is positive, the client will be counselled and advised on the benefits of being put on the TB control programme.
-If both sputum samples are positive, treatment is given immediately.
-An x-ray may also be taken, but the sputum tests confirm diagnosis.
-If the TB infection is severe, the client will be referred to a specialist TB clinic.
+If the result is positive, the client will be counselled and started on treatment immediately.
+An x-ray may also be taken.
+If the TB infection is severe, the client may be referred to a specialist TB hospital.

 Treatment is in two phases:

-The intensive phase is when four different drugs in tablet form are given for five days a week, for two to three months.
+The intensive phase is when 4 different drugs in tablet form are given for 7 days a week, for 2 months.

-The second phase is the continuation phase, in which two drugs are given for five days a week, for four to five months.
-First-time TB clients must be treated for six months, while clients who have had TB before must take TB medicine for eight months.
+The second phase is the continuation phase, in which 2 drugs are given for 7 days a week, for 4 months.
 If there are side effects from the medication, the client must return to the clinic.
-Sputum tests are taken again after two months on treatment to check for progress, and at five or seven months to confirm whether the client is cured.
+Sputum tests are taken again after 2 months on treatment to check for progress, and at 5 months to confirm whether the client is cured.

 TB and HIV

-The Department of Health is in the process of adopting an integrated TB and HIV/AIDS strategy.
-Currently voluntary counselling and testing (VCT) is offered to TB clients with the aim of reducing early death and illness.
-Cotrimoxazole prophylaxis (drugs to treat pneumonia) is given for dually infected individuals.
+The Department of Health has adopted an integrated TB and HIV/AIDS strategy.
+Currently, HIV testing is offered to all TB clients to start ART early in those who are infected with HIV.
+Cotrimoxazole prophylaxis (drugs to prevent pneumonia) is given for dually infected individuals.
+TB prevention treatment is offered to all newly diagnosed HIV positive clients who don't have TB.

 These facility categories: